Biometix/bqat-cli/README.md

 BQAT is a biometric quality assessment tool for generating and analysing biometric sample quality to international standards and supporting customized metrics.
 It takes as input directory of biometric images/data in standard formats (e.g. wsq,png,jpg) and output both the raw quality information as well as an analysis report.

-It is available to be run from a docker image.

 + `Fingerprint`

     The analysis of fingerprint engine based on NIST/NFIQ2 quality features.
 The quality score links image quality of optical and ink 500 PPI fingerprints to operational recognition performance.